gnembon/fabric-carpet/docs/scarpet/language/Operators.md

 as `(2+4)-3`, which in case of numbers doesn't matter, but since `scarpet` allows for mixing all value types the associativity would matter, and may lead to unintended effects:

+Operators can be unary - with one argument prefixed by the operator (like `-`, `!`, `...`), "practically binary" (that clearly have left and right operands, like assignment `=` operator), and "technically binary" (all binary operators have left and right hand, but can be frequently chained together, like `1+2+3`).
+All "technically binary" operators (where chaining makes sense) have their functional counterparts, e.g. `1+2+3` is equivalent to `sum(1, 2, 3)`.
+Functional and operatoral forms are directly equivalent - they actually will result in the same code as scarpet will optimize long operator chains into their optimized functional forms.

 Important operator is function definition `->` operator.
 It will be covered in [User Defined Functions and Program Control Flow](docs/scarpet/language/FunctionsAndControlFlow.md)